s2-streamstore/bytewax-s2/README.md

 ## Examples

-`examples/` directory in the [repo](https://github.com/s2-streamstore/bytewax-s2/tree/main/examples/) contain two bytewax pipelines:
+`examples/` directory in the [repo](https://github.com/s2-streamstore/bytewax-s2/tree/main/examples/) contain two Bytewax pipelines:
 - `sink.py` - where firehose of events from Bluesky is processed and appended to S2 streams.
 - `source.py` - where processed data is read from S2 streams and insights are plotted in terminal.